influxdata/docs-v2/content/v2.0/reference/line-protocol.md

 <span class="required">Required</span> –
 All field key-value pairs for the point.
 Points must have at least one field.
-_Field keys and string values are case sensitive.
+_Field keys and string values are case-sensitive.
 Field keys are subject to [naming restrictions](#naming-restrictions)._

 _**Key data type:** [String](#string)_